tetris245/ULTRAbc/README.md

 Changes for future version

-* Added support for the Lewd Crest lock (added by Echo's items/clothes mod) to the lock and unlock commands
+* Added support for the Lewd Crest lock (provided by Echo's items/clothes mod) to the lock and unlock commands